-This is why it’s important for those who have been injured in a truck accident to retain the guidance of an experienced personal injury attorney.
+This is why it’s important for those who have been injured in a truck accident to retain the guidance of an experienced St. Louis Truck Accident Lawyer.
 By doing this, victims have a good chance of recovering the maximum possible compensation to pay for these sudden expenses.

 Learn how our St. Louis personal injury attorneys at Cantor Injury Law, LLC can help you through this process.

 While truck accidents have many different causes, a vast majority of them happen as a result of human error.
 According to the Federal Motor Carrier Safety Administration (FMCSA), approximately 87% of truck accidents occur due to truck drivers’ non-performance or erroneous decision-making.

 Contact A St. Louis Jackknife Truck Accident Lawyer

 More specifically, the common causes of Missouri truck accidents include, but are not limited to, the following:

 - Tired Or Unskilled Drivers: The FMCSA requires truck drivers to follow federal hours-of-service regulations that mandate that they may not drive for more than 11 hours without a break.
 Many truck drivers, however, decide to violate this regulation and, as such, drive on the road while tired or drowsy.